azibn/automated_exocomet_hunt/README.md

-Code for automated detection of comets in light curve files.
+Code for automated detection of comets in light curves.

-### Installation (Edited)
+### Installation

-This project was developed with a Conda environment (latest tested in Python 3.8.1).
+This TESS portion of the project was developed with a Conda environment (latest tested in Python 3.8).
 Install by running in the terminal:

 	git clone https://github.com/azibn/automated_exocomet_hunt
-	conda create -n <Environment Name> --file requirements.txt conda activate <Environment Name>
+	conda create -n <Environment Name>
+	conda activate <Environment Name> --file requirements.txt
 	./make

-Cython may show some deprecated warnings upon install.
-Fixes to these coming soon.

-**Note**: M1 Mac machines may face issues with Scipy install when using pip.
-Recommended to use a Conda enviornment and install Scipy with `conda install scipy`.

 The original installation method is below, if the above does not work.